fehujs/validator/README.md

 If you want to create a custom rule, you can create a file named `rules.ts` into `src/app/validators`.

-Nota: you can decide to put it somewhere else but you'll need to update the path in your app config.
+Nota (this isn't supported yet): you can decide to put it somewhere else but you'll need to update the path in your app config.

 Then, begin to implement your rules!